 They Don’t Have Enough Information to Do the Job Well

-While there’s something to be said for seeing how someone reacts under the pressure of an unexpected assignment, it isn’t the best way to judge how well a candidate will perform ordinary tasks.
+While there’s something to be said for seeing how someone reacts under the pressure of an unexpected UX interview assignment, it isn’t the best way to judge how well a candidate will perform ordinary tasks in the long term.
 If the candidate was actually in the position, they would have a tremendous amount of context about the nature and purpose of their work that would allow them to deliver a better product.
 In an interview situation, they simply don’t have enough information to do the job to the level expected of a current employee.

 If you’re looking to replace the traditional exercise project with something else to help assess UX job candidates, there are a few alternatives that could provide more relevant information (and not cause the candidate to walk away from the job).